mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_2_remote_attestation.md

 The `generate_report` method generates a remote report for the given data.
 The SHA256 digest of the data is stored in the `report_data` field of the generated remote report.

-1. Firstly, it hashes the input data using SHA256, and then generates a remote report using `oe_get_report`.
-2. It sets the `OE_REPORT_FLAGS_REMOTE_ATTESTATION` flag to generate a remote report that can be attested remotely by an enclave running on a different platform.
-3. Finally, it cleans up and returns a boolean indicating whether the function succeeded or failed.

-***# THOUGHT: SHOULD WE PUT THOSE 1/2/3/4/5 STEPS AS COMMENTS INSIDE THE CODE?
-SAME IN THE PREVIOUS SECTION***

 ```c++
 bool Attestation::generate_report(